What Happens To Wasted Energy

 Forms of Wasted Energy: From Heat to Noise

 Another form wasted energy can take is sound.
 Any moving machinery, from a refrigerator compressor to a jet engine, produces noise.
-This sound energy represents an inefficient byproduct – energy that could have been used for the machine's intended purpose but instead is converted into vibrations and sound waves that dissipate into the atmosphere.
+But this sound energy represents an inefficient byproduct – energy that could have been used for the machine's intended purpose but instead is converted into vibrations and sound waves that dissipate into the atmosphere.
 While noise pollution is itself a significant environmental problem, the energy represented by the noise is typically negligible compared to the primary energy consumption of the machine.

 Vibration is another form of wasted energy.
 Any moving part in a machine, particularly those not properly balanced or lubricated, will experience vibration.
 This vibration represents energy lost to the system, often contributing to wear and tear of the machine itself and generating undesirable noise.